 Can Narcissism Point To Something Else?

 In a few cases, a narcissist person could have had a narcissist parent and grew up witnessing the effects first-hand.
 Narcissist parents offer their children various chances to develop but provide no real motivation, support, or love.
-For instance, a narcissist parent will want a genius for a child, so as to brag.
-However, they will not offer any real support or guidance to help the child be one.
+For instance, a narcissist parent will want a genius for a child, to prove thier superiority as a parent.
+However, they will not offer any real support or guidance to help the child be one and may simply demand that it be so.

 When you are in a relationship with a narcissistic personality, chances are your relationship will be in a downward spiral.
 Here are a few ways in which your partner’s narcissism can strain the relationship: